ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 ### __4. System Features__
 #### __4.1   Add Income__
-  1. Descritpion - User adds an amount that increases total spendable income - High Priority
+  1. Description - User adds an amount that increases total spendable income - High Priority
   2. Stimulus/Response Sequences - User will click on an action button on the bottom of the home screen whenever the user wishes to add an income.
-They action button will then prompt the user to select if they are adding an expense or an income.
+The action button will then prompt the user to select if they are adding an expense or an income.
 The user will select income.
-The application will then prompt the user to enter the amount of the income and select which category the income falls under.
+The application will then prompt the user to enter the amount of the income.
 The user can also enter an optional description of the income listed.
-The user will also select whether this is a regularly reoccuring and non-reoccuring income.
-Non-reoccuring will be the defaulty selected option.
-If the user selects reoccuring income, the system will also prompt the user to enter how reoccuring it is (i.e. weekly, monthly, etc.)  After the user has entered in all this information, they will hit a submit button at the bottom of the screen to confirm changes.
+The user will also select whether this is a recurring or non-recurring income.
+Non-recurring will be the default selected option.
+If the user selects recurring income, the system will also prompt the user to enter how often it recurs (i.e. weekly, monthly, etc.)  After the user has entered in all this information, they will hit a submit button at the bottom of the screen to confirm changes.
 Then the system will update the database based on what the user inputted.
-If the user selected a non-reoccuring income, then it adds the amount into the user's total budget amount and adds a log into the database with the date, category, description, and price of the income.
-Then the application makes the log appears on the home screen.
+If the user selected a non-recurring income, then it updates the category amount and adds the amount into the user's total budget amount and adds a log into the database with the date, category, description, and price of the income.
 If the user leaves any field blank besides the description, then it will not update the database, and tell the user that there are required fields missing.
   3. Functional Requirements

 #### __4.2   Add Expense__